Yab-Dev/When-the-World-Ends/README.md

 Gameplay and systems programmer, game balance, partial game design

 ## My contributions
-- Data driven Unit, Event, and Stratagems using ScriptableObjects
+- Data driven unit, event, and stratagems using ScriptableObjects
 - Modular window system using parenting and content size fitters
 - Event-based UI and tutorial communication from gameplay objects
 - Automatic combat, unit and enemy targeting
-- Modular World zone and battle systems
+- Modular world zone and battle systems
 - CRT effect using shader and Unity post-processing